 - Web Content Manager: the work of a web content manager, typically, is to oversee the content published on websites.
-Their job role also requires them to monitor traffic on the website, engage audience through interactive content, ensure proper functioning of the website, and respond to the queries or feedback on the website.
+Their job role also requires them to monitor traffic on the website, engage the audience through interactive content, ensure the proper functioning of the website, and respond to the queries or feedback on the website.

 - Translators and Interpreters: while the essence of both jobs is the same, translators translate the written word to another language, whereas interpreters do the same with spoken words.
 This career is not very popular yet, however, holds a lot of importance and can land you jobs at embassies.